superfly/docs/index.html.md

 ## Fly Machines

-_Machines are fast-launching VMs—and the compute engine of the Fly.io platform._
+_Machines are fast-launching VMs—and the compute engine of the Fly.io platform.
+Get precise, low-level control of Machines with our REST API_

 Learn all about [Fly Machines](/docs/machines/)

----

-## Machines API

-_Get precise, low-level control of Machines with our REST API._

 [Machines API docs](/docs/machines/api/)